DDatuin/flood_aware_vehicle_router/README.md

 ### 1. Download a copy of the codebase or clone the repository using Git or Github
 ### 2. Create your own Virtual Environment
-  - Open your terminal in VSCode and go to your clone copy of this codebase then type:
+  - Open your terminal in VSCode and go to your cloned copy of this codebase, then type:
   ```
   python -m venv .venv
   ```